Koko-Koding/anne-claire/en/index.md

       </h2>
       <div class="text-sm text-dark-gray mb-8">

 Since 2013 I am a registered member of the BATC (Anne-Claire van Putten with AGB code 90048965).
-The reason I chose this professional organisation is because the BATC developed the concept of the fi ve nature-oriented principles.
+The reason I chose this professional organisation is because the BATC developed the concept of the five nature-oriented principles.
 In my working methods, I incorporate these important principles: energy, stimulus transition, drainage, food and mental well-being.
 This is part of my holistic view on health matters.

 <br>

 **Energy** is seen as the basis of life worldwide.
 Everything in and around us consists of energy.
 And energy also forms the basis of my treatments and my thinking.
-It is a priority to ensure that there is a balanced fl ow of energy and that blockages can be removed.
+It is a priority to ensure that there is a balanced flow of energy and that blockages can be removed.

 <br>